 - Take your time – this is a relationship that will hopefully last a lifetime, make sure it’s right.

-- Forewarned is forearmed – do some research, google the company, do they have reviews, what is their website like, ask your friends if they have suggested someone.
+- Forewarned is forearmed – do some research, google the company, do they have reviews, what is their website like, and ask your friends if they have suggested someone.

-- Financial Planners are not always the same as Wealth Managers – Financial planning is more than just investing money, its about structuring your finances in the best and most efficient way to let you live the life you want.
+- Financial Planners are not always the same as Wealth Managers – financial planning is more than just investing money, it’s about structuring your finances in the best and most efficient way to let you live the life you want.
 More often than not, the structure is more beneficial than elaborate investments.

 - Meet with a shortlist – This is an opportunity to find the right fit – find three firms you like and have a chemistry session with them all.

 - Don’t get locked in – lock in fees is archaic and wrong in my view – if the adviser is good enough, they shouldn’t need them.
 Don’t get trapped.